Waimate: History

 From 1877 until 1966, Waimate was served by the Waimate Branch, a branch line railway that connected with the Main South Line some seven kilometres east in Studholme.
 For roughly seventy years ending in 1953, the line ran beyond Waimate to Waihao Downs.
 When the branch line was closed on 31 March 1966, Waimate became the first major town in New Zealand to lose its railway connection.

 Geography

 The Waimate District is bounded by the Waitaki River in the south, the Pareora River in the north and the Hakataramea Valley to the west.
 The district is a very productive agricultural area with a mix of pastoral, cropping, dairy farming, fruit and vegetable growing.

 The Waihao River, which starts in the Hunter Hills catchment area runs eastwards on the southern side of the Waimate township joining with the Waimate Creek.
 They both eventually end up discharging very close to the sea into the Wainono Dead Arm, which then flows into the Wainono Lagoon near Studholme.

+Water quality issues

+Rising nitrate levels in the source water for the Lower Waihao rural water supply were observed by Waimate District Council in October 2024, and in December 2024 a do-not-drink notice was issued for the area.